-- 20. Following the report of the Independent Review of Local Authority Financial Reporting and External Audit in England (the "Redmond Review"), the Chair of the Resources Board wrote to the Secretary of State for Housing, Communities and Local Government.
+- 21. Following the report of the Independent Review of Local Authority Financial Reporting and External Audit in England (the "Redmond Review"), the Chair of the Resources Board wrote to the Secretary of State for Housing, Communities and Local Government.
 Many recommendations of the LGA's recommendations were accepted by the Government in its response to the Redmond Review last year.
-The Chair of the Resources Board chaired a webinar at which Sir Tony Redmond outlined his report to around 100 attendees from member councils. - 21.
+The Chair of the Resources Board chaired a webinar at which Sir Tony Redmond outlined his report to around 100 attendees from member councils. - 22.
 The Public Sector Audit Appointments (PSAA) consulted on proposed new arrangements for determining fee variations for local audits of opted-in bodies for audits of 2020/21 accounts onwards, to which we responded positively.
 PSAA also consulted on audit scale fees for 2021/22 in February.
 Our response was supportive of PSAA's proposals but highlighted that a great deal of information will still be unknown, leaving councils (and auditors) with a lot of uncertainty.
 Following on from these two consultations, MHCLG consulted on proposed changes to the timetable for setting audit fees, a move that would enable more up to date information to be taken into account when the annual fees are set.
-We submitted a positive response to the proposed changes. - 22.
-We submitted a response to the National Audit Office (NAO) consultation on draft guidance to external auditors in undertaking Value For Money work under the new Local Audit Code of Practice. - 23.
+We submitted a positive response to the proposed changes. - 23.
+We submitted a response to the National Audit Office (NAO) consultation on draft guidance to external auditors in undertaking Value For Money work under the new Local Audit Code of Practice. - 24.
 The NAO published a report on the timeliness of local auditor reporting on local government, a study that we engaged in.
-We provided written evidence to the subsequent inquiry on the this by the Public Accounts Committee. - 24.
-We submitted a response to the Department of Business Energy and Industrial Strategy's consultation on proposals for a major overhaul of the UK company audit regime, which include proposals for a new audit regulator, the Audit, Reporting and Governance Authority (ARGA).
-It has been announced separately that ARGA will also act as system leader for local audit. - 25.
+We provided written evidence to the subsequent inquiry on the this by the Public Accounts Committee. - 25.
 Alongside the Spending Review the Government published a review of the Green Book.
 The new Green Book introduces changes to the way business cases for projects are appraised.
 We responded to the call for evidence for the inquiry into the changes to the Green Book being undertaken by the Treasury Committee.